JosieEsi/Todo-App/README.md

 This README provides a guide for designing a todo-app using HTML, CSS and JavaScript.
 A simple and intuitive To-Do list application to help you stay organized and manage your tasks effectively.

 Design and Implementation
-The art gallery website was designed using VScode and was deployed by hosting it on a web server.
-The app was made responsive by using CSS media queries to adapt to different screen sizes.
+The Todo-app was designed using VScode and was deployed by hosting it on a web server.
+The app was made responsive by using CSS media queries to adapt to different screen sizes, and JavaScript to make it functional.
 Test your website in various web browsers and on different devices to ensure it looks and functions as expected.

 Features
 Add tasks to your to-do list.